24 Danish ways to create Christmas hygge

 13. Eat traditional Danish Christmas food

-Some of the typical Danish Christmas food includes:
+Some of the typical Danish Christmas foods include:

 Delicious apple slices (which, ironically, have nothing to do with apples)